Data protection declaration and consent for the processing of proof of identity

 Instagram page

 Data transfer to the USA is based on the standard contractual clauses of the EU Commission.
-For details, please go to: https://www.facebook.com/legal/EU_data_transfer_addendumhttps://help.instagram.com/519522125107875 und https://de-de.facebook.com/help/566994660333381.
+For details, please go to: https://www.facebook.com/legal/EU_data_transfer_addendumhttps://help.instagram.com/519522125107875 and https://de-de.facebook.com/help/566994660333381.

-For details on their handling of your personal data, please refer to Instagram’s privacy policy: https://help.instagram.com/519522125107875.
+For further information on the way your personal data is handled, please refer to Instagram’s privacy policy: https://help.instagram.com/519522125107875.

 LinkedIn page

-We have a profile on LinkedIn.
+Our company has a profile on LinkedIn.
 The provider is LinkedIn Ireland Unlimited Company, Wilton Plaza, Wilton Place, Dublin 2, Ireland.
 LinkedIn uses advertising cookies.

 Video conferencing